-There is pool area with fun, themed decor making it very appealing to kids.
+There is small pool area with fun, themed decor making it very appealing to kids.
 This is included in your pass.
 We didn’t realize this when we came, so we weren’t prepared to swim.
 But we wish we would have!
 It’s so hot after the safari and hiking to the waterfall, so a nice dip in the pool would have felt so nice.

 Pack up your backpack with swimsuits and towels and take advantage of the changing area.

 Besides the pool, there are also smoothie/snack shops and souvenir shops.

 As mentioned before, there is an area with tons of different statues that my kids thought was pretty fun.
 You could get a lot of fun pictures here.